sandeepmj/js-variables-comparisons/README.md

 -   Global variables can be used by multiple functions on the page.

 More on this later in the semester. -->

-### Declaring a Variable

--   For a number, you simply type `let someNumberDog = 123;`

--   For a string, you type `let someStringCat = "Some string of letters, words, etc.";`

--   Strings must be contained within either `'Single Quotes'` or `"Double Quotes"`.
-You can't mix and match.

--   You can also declare a variable but assign it a value later based on a computation or some input (age, name, etc.).
-You simply type `let somePlaceholderDogName;` to declare a variable with no value.

 <!-- -   Declaring all variables at the start is good practice.
 In the following example, we create global variables: